 Our first stop was to grab a café con leche at Charlot Café to regain some much needed energy.
 As we walked, got lost, and explored the city, I was amazed by how different it was from all of the other places in Europe I had been to before.
 It is very Gothic and romantic at the same time.

 The architecture is weird in the best way possible.
 The people were frank, but kind.
 The women, although beautiful, don’t bother too much with elaborate hair and makeup.
-And the fashion here is minimalistic, neutral, functional, effortless; in other words, understated chic.
+And the fashion here is minimal, neutral, functional, effortless; in other words, understated chic.

 The graffiti art in La Rambla is some of the most beautiful art I’ve seen.
 Although many just walk right by that kind of stuff, I love to admire it because you can really get a sense of the way people here think and feel through their art.
 The graffiti is just BAM in your face and sometimes, literal.